xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   * `alternate_group` - Indicates that the map contains keys for an alternate group

-If no `*_keys` options is supplied, then the map is assumed to cover a complete keyboard.
+If no `*_keys` flags are supplied, then the map is assumed to cover a complete keyboard.

+At present, except for `default`, none of the flags affect key processing in libxkbcommon, and only serve as metadata.

 ### Name statements

 Statements of the form:

     name[Group1] = "US/ASCII";
+    groupName[1] = "US/ASCII";

 Gives the name "US/ASCII" to the first group of symbols.
 Other groups can be named using a different group index (ex: `Group2`), and with a different name.
 A group must be named.

+`group` and `groupName` mean the same thing, and the `Group` in `Group1` is optional.

 ### Include statements